Shubham04Jha/my_brain-Frontend/README.md

+# todos

+- fix the ugly scroll (cuz it goes outside the container)

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.